Skip to Main Content

 Basic Format

 AuthorLastName, A. A., and B. B. AuthorLastName.
 Year of Publication.
-Title of Article.
-Title of Journal Volume #(Issue #): Full Page range.
+Title of article.
+Title of Journal Volume #(Issue #): Full

 Report by Government Agency or Other Organization

 Government Agency/Organization.
 Date of Publication.
-Title of Publication.
-Edition Number.
-Publisher, Place of Publication.
+Title of publication.
+Edition Number and/or Series & Number (if applicable).
+Place of Publication.

 Report by Individual Authors at Government Agency or Other Organization

 AuthorLastName, A.A..
 Date of Publication.
-Title of Publication.
-Edition Number.
-Publisher, Place of Publication.
+Title of publication.
+Name of Government Agency/Office Series & number (if applicable), Place of Publication.

 Basic Format